yaze 0.3.2

 Linux (x86_64) Available GitHub release AppImage (if provided) or build from source Test on Ubuntu/Debian/Fedora; Wayland users may need XWayland.

-Web (WASM) Preview Hosted demo or local npm http-server of build_wasm artifact Requires modern browser; no install.
+Web (WASM) Preview Hosted demo or local npm http-server of build-wasm artifact Requires modern browser; no install.

 macOS